muluken586/alx-pre_course/0x01-git/README.md

-My readme 2 is updated just now.
+My Second readme
+It is nice.